The Known History Of Ulysses Bloodstone

 The Quests Of Two Enemies

 For a hundred centuries, the two adversaries pursued their goals.
-In order to keep Ulysses Bloodstone away from him, Ulluxy'l dispatched hordes of extra-dimensional monsters against him.
+To keep Ulysses Bloodstone away from him, Ulluxy'l dispatched hordes of extra-dimensional monsters against him.
 Bloodstone, for his part, managed to triumph over the numerous enemies his foe sent to keep from reaching Ulluxy'l and, indeed, became renowned as a monster hunter as a direct result, but he only succeeded in locating Ulluxy'l himself a handful of times over the millenniums.
 Whenever he lost Ulluxy'l's trail entirely, and was not engaged in learning new skills, languages, or knowledge, Bloodstone would sleep in suspensions of his animation that he would impose upon himself, sometimes so sleeping for up to a century at a time.

 Many millenniums ago, Ulysses Bloodstone faced off against, and won over, Orrgo the Unconquerable when the monster attempted to take over Earth.
 In the late 1700s, he met Captain Rogers, the ancestor of Steve Rogers, and fought alongside him and General Wallace Worthington, ancestor of Warren Worthington III, during the Revolutionary War.
 Later, in the 19th century, Bloodstone fought a possible ancestor of Giganto aboard a ship called the Pequod, and this encounter led to the creation of the legend of Moby Dick, which the writer Herman Melville compiled into a novel that needed years to become a classic of American literature.